rubasace/ldrbot/README.md

 ## ⚙️ How It Works

 When you add LDRBot to a Telegram group, that group becomes its own independent leaderboard and competition space.
 Each day, members of the group can submit their results for
-LinkedIn’s puzzles (currently: Queens, Tango, and Zip) by simply uploading a screenshot of their completion screen.
+LinkedIn’s puzzles (currently: Queens, Tango, Zip and Crossclimb) by simply uploading a screenshot of their completion screen.

 LDRBot automatically scans these screenshots using OCR (powered by OpenCV and Tesseract) and extracts the relevant information: the game type and the time it took to solve it.
 Once processed, your time is recorded for the current day and associated with your Telegram user ID.